|

 Waterside, Ballykeel (upper) Ballykeel (lower), with five Classes in

+the town itself.
 The Cottage Meeting was once an effective means

 of witness and outreach in Methodism, particularly in the rural